mbenson/therian/README.md

-Therian is a "next-generation Java Object transformation library."
+**therian** is a "next-generation Java Object transformation library."

 This codebase is currently under development.
 Some features and priorities: